 OK, so you’ve got your shiny new drum kit but you have no idea how to set it up?
-Watch the below 10 minute video and read the guide below for some help!
+Watch the below 10 minute video about how to set up a drum kit and read the full guide below for some help!

 Firstly there is no right or wrong way to set up a drum kit.
 Drum kits come in all shapes and sizes, just like people!
 There are a few basic tips to keep life simple but the most important point is keep it comfortable!
 Also don’t be frightened to change things – the kit set up will evolve as you learn more about the drums.
 The below guide is written for right handed drummers – if you’re left handed you have a couple of unique advantages and some options to consider when setting up your kit.
 Adapt the set-up of your drums to your playing style, not the other way ’round.
 So, where to start?